sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Disk Encryption.md

 # Trusted Platform Module (TPM)
 ---
-- Chip residing on the motherboard that contains an #Encryption  key
+- Chip residing on the motherboard that contains an [[Securing Storage#Encryption|Encryption]]  key
-- #Bitlocker  will use the key already inside the TPM chip for its #Encryption operation
+- #Bitlocker  will use the key already inside the TPM chip for its [[Securing Storage#Encryption|Encryption]] operation
 - If you take the hard drive out and put it into another computer you would not be able to read it because that computer has a different TPM chip with a different key on it

 # Advanced Encryption Standard (AES)